basbossink/hdf5-benchmark/README.md

 # hdf5-benchmark
-A small benchmark to show the time to write a hdf5 file is proportional to the number of equally size data sets.
+A small benchmark to show the time to write a hdf5 file is proportional to the number of equally sized data sets.